videlais/learning-react/chapter5/index.md

 import React from 'react';
 ```

-This will be the first step and allow a developer, as was mentioned above, to use JSX if she wants and also extend the existing **Component** class.
+This will be the first step and allow a developer, as was mentioned above, to use JSX and also extend the existing **Component** class.

 ### Extending **React.Component**